 Private adoption is a legal method of building a family through adoption without using an adoption agency.
 The biological parents relinquish their parental rights directly to the adoptive parents.
 Private adoption is also governed by state laws.

 A trans-racial adoption places children with an adoptive family of another race.
 Such adoptions may be through public and private agencies.
 However, most trans-racial adoptions take place through the public child welfare system.

 Intra-national and International Adoption

-International adoption is a wonderful option for people who have been trying unsuccessfully to adopt in the United States.
-Each country has policies regarding the age, income level and marital status of prospective parents.
+An international adoption is a wonderful option for people who have been trying unsuccessfully to adopt in the United States.
+Each country has policies regarding the age, income level, and marital status of prospective parents.
 Single parent adoption As one-parent households become more common, single parent adoption increases.
-The issue of personal finances and single income families has become less important since adoption subsidies are available nationwide.
+The issue of personal finances and single-income families has become less important since adoption subsidies are available nationwide.